jbilcke-hf/clapper/README.md

 ### Code conventions

-I haven't setup Prettier or a Linter yet.
+I have setup Prettier and ESLint, they use some basic rules (you can propose new rules if you want to)

 ### Testing

-@jbilcke-hf is working to add tests, and will also act as the "QA engineer".

 To run all the tests (unit and e2e) please run: